curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 "Ok, but I'm not really the hat-"

 She continued,

 > “-Do you know the difference between a therapist and a spiritual guide, Dan?
 The therapist asks for payment in cash and the spiritual guide asks for payment in lifeblood.
 You are the product and I'm hosting this religious service.
 So let's begin this baptism.
-We’re going to set you up with a bank account so you can participate in this set of realities.
+You're here to set up a bank account, so you can participate in this superset of realities.

-*Listen carefully: I assume your consent.
+*Listen carefully: I assume your consent going forward.
 To fully participate, you have to stop listening and not understand.
-To remove your consent, stop consuming.*
+To remove your consent, go back to before I assumed your consent.*

+"I already have some crypto accounts.
+What's a bank account for?"
+Dan asked.

-Elidad opened a visualization device to her left and initialized the prompt.
+Elidad ignored the nonsensical question.
+It was like asking, "what is my human body for?"
+She opened a visualization device to her left and initialized the prompt.
 The prompt form started as a dynamic kind of empty, spread across unknowable unknowns.
 Before getting intimate with details, the form needed to marry itself to one reality - a platonic relationship.
-The form's unnamed contents were hidden from Dan, who was squirming quietly, wondering when he was supposed to talk.
+The form's unnamed contents were hidden from Dan, who was squirming quietly, wondering what was going to happen next.
 Eli stared intently at the visualization, navigated devices for a few seconds, then asked, "So Dan, when did you exit your last reality?"

 Dan squinted,
-"I'm sorry, what?"
+"Sorry, what?
+I don't understand what you mean."

 Elidad turned her head to make eye contact with Dan.
 She gestured around.
 "It's after nine pm on a Friday and you're in a bank.
 Something happened and now you're here.
 When did the breakthrough happen?"